Drinka

 The Parte Vieja Circuit: Where Drinka Sits

-For visitors building a day or evening in the old quarter, the practical reality is that Drinka functions as one node in a wider circuit rather than a standalone destination.
+For visitors building a day or evening in the old quarter, Drinka works as one stop in a wider circuit.
 The rhythm of the txikiteo means arriving, ordering a drink and one or two pintxos, spending twenty to thirty minutes, and moving on.
 Bars like Aldamar Kalea and Casa Senra Donostia operate in adjacent territory and reward the same approach.

 Planning Your Visit